 2. Do your sums

-You want to do some basic sums before you start looking at mortgages to see what kind of costs are involved, how you will cover them and what you can afford to pay each month for the mortgage payment.
+You want to do some basic sums before you start looking at mortgages to see what kind of costs are involved, how you will cover them and what you can afford to pay each month for the payment.

 There are some good mortgage calculators out there that take all the details and give you an insight into what mortgage companies do when they work these things out.
+Using such a calculator is among our top mortgage tips.

 3. Job consistency is good